RastyPasty/WebPagesAnalyzer/README.md

 2. Elegant front end layout.
 3. Clean, SOLID, well-tested and well-documented code.

-Requirements:
+## Install

-Visual Studio 2017 or Visual Studio Code, Node.js, SQL Server
+To run this application pull code from git and open it in Visual Studio 2017 or Visual Studio Code.
+You also need installed SQL server and Node.js on your computer.

+## Encrypted data

+Solution is using secure cryptography algorythms which are recommended by MS.
+With increasing quantity of database rows application will slow down because of comparing big quantity hash keys each time.
+Adding simple cache service may solve this issue.